 Hermione waved a hand.
-"Yes, I just – I'm a scholarship student.
-Full scholarship, actually, and I'm just – well, my main worry is that people will be rude about my financial situation.
+"Yes, I just –" She lowered her voice.
+"I'm, er, a scholarship student, actually, and I'm just – well, my main worry is that people will be rude about my financial situation.
 Do you think … think they …"

-The other two girls both looked utterly shocked, and Hermione suddenly felt intensely uncomfortable.
+The other two girls both looked shocked.
+Hermione felt intensely uncomfortable.
 Was she about to be judged for the first time in a long line of judgments?
-"What?" she asked.
+"What?"